 Arusha 1 Day Cultural Tour Oldonyo Sambu Arusha Region Prices

-Lunch + Mineral bottle water + Oldonyo Sambu Market fees and village fees + Services of our professional English speaking driver/ safari guide & Round trip transportation from Arusha to Oldonyo Sambu Market and back to Ausha
+Lunch + Mineral bottled water + Oldonyo Sambu Market fees and village fees + Services of our professional English-speaking driver/ safari guide & Round trip transportation from Arusha to Oldonyo Sambu Market and back to Arusha

 |Dates From||Dates To||Adult Rate (Per Person)||Child Rate Aged 3 to 11 Years|

-* Half day tours are available as well: The half day tour starts with a visit to a Maasai boma to see the traditional lifestyle of the tribe.
+* Half-day tours are available as well: The half-day tour starts with a visit to a Maasai boma to see the traditional lifestyle of the tribe.
 Hike up the Oldonyo-Was Hill to view the surrounding plains and villages.
-Later head to the centre of Maasai women specializing in ornament making and to the historic tower a reminder of colonialism.
+Later head to the center of Maasai women specializing in ornament making and to the historic tower a reminder of colonialism.
 Trek to a holy fig tree and thereon to a water spring.

 * Tips or gratuity